We’re so glad that you’ve made it this far in your booking journey, or are in the process of considering a STAY with us.

 13.9.
 Governing law and jurisdiction: These Conditions, any Booking Agreement, and any dispute or claim arising out of or in connection with them or their subject matter or formation (including non-contractual disputes or claims), shall be governed by, and construed in accordance with, English law, and the parties irrevocably submit to the exclusive jurisdiction of the courts of England and Wales.

 As a company STAY welcomes feedback from its Customers.
 We seek to avoid dissatisfied customers, if you are not entirely satisfied with the service offered please notify the Customer Relations representative in the first instance.
 If the problem cannot be resolved during your stay you should contact us in writing by fax, email or post to the fax number or address on the confirmation or on our Website; alternatively, call us on our office number.
 Our policy is to send a written acknowledgement of any complaint within 48 Hours of its receipt.
 In our acknowledgement we will advise you of the name and job title of the person who will be dealing with your complaint.

 All local laws and regulations are adhered to, but for further, specific information, please contact our offices, contact details of which can be located on our Website at www.stay.com.

 16. ACCESSIBILITY STATEMENT

-Our company operates in accordance with the Disability Discrimination Act 1995 and the Equality Act 2010 and, as such, we encourage all prospective guests to talk to us about any special accommodation requirements they may have.
-We will be pleased to discuss our most appropriate accommodation solutions with the aim of making all guests’ stay as comfortable as possible.
+STAY operates in accordance with the Disability Discrimination Act 1995 and the Equality Act 2010 and, as such, we encourage all prospective residents to talk to us about any special accommodation requirements they may have.
+We will be pleased to discuss our most appropriate accommodation solutions with the aim of making your stay as comfortable as possible.